XZ3R5T/Active-Directory-Cheatsheet/README.md

 ## Credential Dumping

 ### Dumping Hashes from LSASS
 Your compromised machine most likely dont have `mimikatz.exe` installed because it's not normal for users to have malware in their machine right?
-Lets try uploading mimikatz to the machine we compromised.
+Let's try uploading mimikatz to the machine we compromised.

-If you havent get `mimikatz` in your Attacker machine yet, you can try going to `@gentilkiwi` mimikatz repository, or you can copy the following link
+If we havent get `mimikatz` in your Attacker machine yet, we can try going to `@gentilkiwi` mimikatz repository, or we can copy the following link
 ```sh
 https://github.com/gentilkiwi/mimikatz
 ```